Travis

 Pull Request builds do not trigger email notifications.

-How is the build email receiver determined? #
+Determine the build email receiver #

 By default, a build email is sent to the committer and the author, but only if they have access to the repository the commit was pushed to.
 This prevents forks active on Travis CI from notifying the upstream repository’s owners when they’re pushing any upstream changes to their fork.
 It also prevents build notifications from going to folks not registered on Travis CI.